Aftermath of World War II: In Japan

 In the first few weeks of the American military occupation of Japan, rape and other violent crime was widespread in naval ports like Yokohama and Yokosuka but declined shortly afterward.
 There were 1,336 reported rapes during the first 10 days of the occupation of Kanagawa prefecture.
 Historian Toshiyuki Tanaka relates that in Yokohama, the capital of the prefecture, there were 119 known rapes in September 1945.

-Historians Eiji Takemae and Robert Ricketts state that "When US paratroopers landed in Sapporo, an orgy of looting, sexual violence, and drunken brawling ensued.
+Historians Eiji Takemae and Robert Ricketts state that "When U.S. paratroopers landed in Sapporo, an orgy of looting, sexual violence, and drunken brawling ensued.
 Gang rapes and other sex atrocities were not infrequent" and some of the rape victims committed suicide.

-General Robert L. Eichelberger, the commander of the U.S. Eighth Army, recorded that in the one instance when the Japanese formed a self-help vigilante guard to protect women from off-duty GIs, the Eighth Army ordered armoured vehicles in battle array into the streets and arrested the leaders, and the leaders received long prison terms.
+General Robert L. Eichelberger, the commander of the U.S. Eighth Army, recorded that in the one instance when the Japanese formed a self-help vigilante guard to protect women from off-duty GIs, the Eighth Army ordered armored vehicles in the battle array into the streets and arrested the leaders, and the leaders received long prison terms.

 According to Takemae and Ricketts, members of the British Commonwealth Occupation Force (BCOF) were also involved in rapes:

 Rape committed by U.S. soldiers occupying Okinawa was also a notable phenomenon.
 Okinawan historian Oshiro Masayasu (former director of the Okinawa Prefectural Historical Archives) writes:

 According to Toshiyuki Tanaka, 76 cases of rape or rape-murder were reported during the first five years of the American occupation of Okinawa.
 However, he claims this is probably not the true figure, as most cases were unreported.

-Comfort women
+Comfort women for Japanese soldiers

 During World War II the Japanese military established brothels filled with "comfort women", a euphemism for the 200,000 girls and women who were forced into sexual slavery for Japanese soldiers.
 In Confucian nations like Korea and China, where premarital sex is considered shameful, the subject of the "comfort women" was ignored for decades after 1945 as the victims were considered pariahs.
 Dutch comfort women brought a successful case before the Batavia Military Tribunal in 1948.